18 October 2011--Yesterday afternoon's sailing to Colonsay departs at 7:30 this morning. There isn't very much traffic--if this were an

 an evening in the pub, really.

 We circle around the ring road clockwise, looking for our B&B. Pass through Kilchattan (Lower and Upper) and drive out the spur to Uragaig, where I'm thinking the B&B is.
 It's not, although several other B&B's I'd considered are.
 We go back, complete the ring (which is maybe six miles or so total), and start around again.
 Find the B&B in Lower Kilchattan, just up a driveway from a sign bearing its name, which we'd seen the first time around.
 I spend far more time and energy than it's worth trying to explain to Ron why I didn't think the sign indicated that particular house.
 Duh.
 Ron, easygoing as he is, says nothing.
 I know how lame I sound.
-Well, it's just as well we weren't doing this last night in the dark.
+It's just as well we weren't doing this last night in the dark.

 [Ordnance Survey spells the name of this island Oronsay, but the locals tend to spell it Oransay, and I've adhered to that, not least to distinguish it from at least three other Oronsays.
 The name means "tidal island", and all of these are accessible at low tide from adjacent land.
 If you're googling it, use the o spelling.]